railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 The `Scheduled date` , `Product Qty` and `Reference`, are automatically completed when the form is first opened.
 Enter the product that you want to produce, and the quantity required.
-The :guilabel:`Product UOM` by default is completed automatically by Open ERP when the product is first selected.
+The :guilabel:`Product UOM` by default is completed automatically by OpenERP when the product is first selected.

 You then have to set two locations: